k2-fsa/icefall/docs/source/contributing/how-to-create-a-recipe.rst

   $ cd egs/foo/ASR
   $ mkdir bar
   $ cd bar
-  $ tourch README.md model.py train.py decode.py asr_datamodule.py pretrained.py
+  $ touch README.md model.py train.py decode.py asr_datamodule.py pretrained.py

 For instance , the ``yesno`` recipe has a ``tdnn`` model and its directory structure looks like the following: